MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/exocortices.md

   primary audience is the person who wrote them, and I would not expect any of mine to be as useful to anyone else as they are to myself.

+(Thanks to Elly for coming up with the term 'exocortex'.
+It's a far better one than I could have come up with.)

 ## Upsides and downsides of an exocortex